About

 How to Treat My Dog’s Red Eyes

 Treatment can range from simple home remedies for minor issues to more intensive medical interventions for serious conditions.
-Below are some of the most common treatment options we may recommend
+Below are some of the most common treatment options our pet ophthalmologists use:

 Home Remedies

-For less severe causes, such as minor irritations from dust or mild allergies, there are some home remedies you can use to help soothe your dog's red eyes:
+For less severe causes, such as minor irritations from dust or mild allergies, there are some simple things you can do at home to help soothe your dog's red eyes:

 Using a sterile saline solution to rinse your dog’s eyes can help flush out any foreign particles or allergens that may be causing irritation.
 It’s a safe and gentle way to clean the eyes and reduce redness.